lautjy/hrk-scala-mutual-information/README.md

 In either case the app should be running on [localhost:9000](http://localhost:9000/).

 Note: Environment variable `DATABASE_URL` needs to be set to a Postgres DB.

-Remember`heroku local` may uses `.env` file, so change the var there.
+Remember`heroku local` uses `.env` file, so change the var there.
 Use what values you have available locally for username, password, and dbname.
 Like this on Windows:

 ```
 set DATABASE_URL=postgres://<USER>:<PASSWORD>@localhost:5432/<DBNAME>